 Traditionally, the houseboats were called Kettuvalom, which means a boat made by tying together pieces of wood.
 Not a single nail is used in the making of a Kettuvallom.The material used for the making of Kettuvallom is all from the nature-Jack wood planks are joined together with coir ropes and beaten coconut fibres.
 The wood commonly used to make Kettuvallom is "Anhili".
 Bamboo poles, bamboo mats, coir carpets etc is used for the making of Houseboats.
 These 80 feet long crafts have been adapted into luxuriously furnished houseboats.
 The interior of the houseboat is really unbelievable - It's a House on Water!
 Each houseboat is beautifully decorated with coir mattress on the floor.
 Houseboats normally have spacious living/dinning area and sun deck.
 It is attached with toilets, separate toilets for crew.
 Spacious passage and neat kitchen.
 Clean towel and blankets are provided.
 Three workers are appointed on the houseboat, one cook and other two to drive the houseboat.

 This houseboat is designed specially for honeymooners.
 The living area is glass covered as to facilitate full time air condition in bed room & dining cum living area.
-It is designed with a private upper balcony.

 Fully glassed private living area, 5 star accommodation, king size bed room, Jacuzzi & Shaver panel, fully glassed private dinning area, operate different cruise route & food menu, full time air condition and the world class lighting arrangements make the evenings more attractive.